EU Biodiesel Solutions

-In the European transport sector, biodiesel can effectively be used both when blended with fossil diesel fuel and in pure form.
-Tests undertaken by motor manufacturers in the European Union on blends with diesel oil up to 5-10%, or at 25-30% and 100% pure biodiesel have resulted in guarantees for each use type.
+In the European transportation sector, biodiesel can effectively be used both when blended with fossil diesel fuel and in pure form.
+Tests undertaken by EU motor manufacturers on various blend levels have resulted in guarantees for each use type.
 Moreover, its use as a transport fuel does not require any changes to the fuel supply chain infrastructure.

 European Biodiesel Production

-Biodiesel has been produced on a commercial scale in the European Union since 1992, largely in response to positive signals from EU institutions.
+Biodiesel has been produced on a commercial scale in Europe since 1992.
+This has largely been in response to positive signals from EU institutions.
 Today, there are approximately 120 plants in the EU producing upwards of 6 million tonnes of biodiesel annually.
 These plants are primarily located in Germany, Italy, Austria, France and Sweden.

-Legislation to promote and regulate the use of biodiesel is in force in various countries including Austria, France, Germany, Italy and Sweden.
+Legislation to promote and regulate biodiesel use is currently in force in various countries including Austria, France, Germany, and Italy.
 At the EU level, strict guidelines in compliance with CEN Standardisation (EN14214) are in place to insure quality and performance.

-The Renewable Energy Directive established an overall policy for the production and promotion of energy from renewable sources in the European Union.
-It required the EU to fulfill at least 20% of its total energy needs with renewables by 2020 – to be achieved through the attainment of individual national targets.
+The Renewable Energy Directive (RED) established an overall policy for renewable energy production and promotion in the European Union.
+It required the EU to fulfill at least 20% of its total energy needs with renewables by 2020.
+This was to be achieved through the attainment of individual national targets.
 All EU countries had to ensure that at least 10% of their transport fuels came from renewable sources by 2020.

-In the 2018 revision of the Renewable Energy Directive (RED II), the overall EU target for Renewable Energy Sources consumption by 2030 has been raised to 32%.
-The Commission’s original proposal did not include a transport sub-target, which has been introduced by co-legislators in the final agreement: Member States must require fuel suppliers to supply a minimum of 14% of the energy consumed in road and rail transport by 2030 as renewable energy.
+In the 2018 revision of the directive (RED II), the target for renewable sources consumption is raised to 32% by 2030.
+The Commission’s original proposal did not include a transport sub-target, which has been introduced by co-legislators in the final agreement.
+Member States must now require fuel suppliers to supply a minimum of 14% of the energy consumed in road and rail transport by 2030 as renewable energy.